 Sep 25, 2012 / By Michael Abbey

-Many of us have had difficulty cutting our teeth using this strategic solution – RAC.
+Many of us have had difficulty cutting our teeth on this strategic solution – RAC.
 This is the heart of the Exadata technology offering.
 I started working with Oracle in version 4 (circa 1986) and really started honing my skills with their parallel server (OPS) offering in V6.
 In the V6 days, the version of the database software for OPS climbed to 6.2.
-Oracle used to have 2 offerings … OPS and non-OPS with the adoption rate of the latter much higher than the former.
-In those days OPS ran on the VAX cluster technology from Digital Equipment Corp.
+Oracle used to have 2 offerings: OPS and non-OPS, with the adoption rate of the latter much higher than the former.
+In those days, OPS ran on the VAX cluster technology from Digital Equipment Corp.
 (DEC).
-Many readers may have experience with this technology; others not so lucky may have heard of it.
+Many readers may have experience with this technology.
+Others who are not so lucky may have heard of it.

-Oracle9i came out in the very early 21st century, introducing a new clustered offering called RAC.
-Its adoption took off and we are now poised to receive their latest offering when Database 12c is released.
-There are many rumours about the release of 12c but nothing has been confirmed.
+Oracle 9i came out in early 21st century, introducing a new clustered offering called RAC.
+Its adoption took off, and we are now poised to receive their latest offering when Database 12c is released.
+There are many rumors about the release of 12c, but nothing has been confirmed.
 RAC is an interesting animal requiring a totally new learning curve for some.
-The uptake to become a seasoned RAC person is fierce and one can not really wrap one’s skill set around RAC without hands-on experience.
+The uptake to become a seasoned RAC person is fierce, and you can’t really wrap your skill set around RAC without hands-on experience.

 Volunteers will be led by Pythian’s own Jeremy Schneider and Alex Gorbachev.
 Remember what I said about participating in RAC Attack at UKOUG?
 Guess who is volunteering to facilitate RAC Attack next week, based on what I learned in the UK :).

-4 comments on “RAC Attack at Oracle OpenWorld”
+4 Responses to “RAC Attack at Oracle OpenWorld”